Gigaspaces/xap-docs/site/content/sbp/tableau.markdown

 <img src="/attachment_files/sbp/tableau/schema.png" width=389" height="151" />

-# Configuration

-## Configuring InsightEdge for the Tableau demo
+# Integrating Tableau with InsightEdge

 In order to integrate Tableau with InsightEdge, you must have a XAP data grid that is up and running, and you need access to it.
-InsightEdge application includes the XAP data grid as a core component.

-After you start your InsightEdge application, you must set up the system to run the Tableau demo.
+The InsightEdge platform includes XAP as a core component.
+After you set up and start your InsightEdge application, you must add sample data to a Space, for use with the demo.

+After InsightEdge has been configured, you can download and install the ODBC-JDBC gateway, activate it with a trial license, and set it up in Microsoft Windows.

+Lastly, download and configure Tableau to work with InsightEdge via the ODBC-JDBC gateway.
+At this point you can perform a query on the data grid via Tableau, and view the results.

+## Configuring InsightEdge Locally

+Before you deploy the data grid for the purpose of this demo, you should install the InsightEdge dependencies (see XXXX for more information).

-##### Deploying XAP Data Grid and Space
+### Deploying the Data Grid

-Preparatory step: installing insightedge dependencies locally
+The first step is deploying a XAP data grid and creating a Space for the demo.

+**To deploy the data grid on a local machine:**

 1. Run ${XAP_HOME}/tools/installmavenrep.bat script.
 1. Run ${XAP_HOME}/insightedge/tools/maven/insightedge-maven.cmd script.

-On your local machine, run the following commands from the `$XAP_HOME\bin` directory:
+1. Navigate to the `$XAP_HOME\bin` directory and launch a cmd window.

-1. XAP data grid:
+1. Type `insightedge host run-agent --auto --gsc=2` to create a XAP data grid.
+1. Type `insightedge space deploy --partitions=2 tableauSpace` to create a Space with the name `tableauSpace`.

+### Populating the Space

+After the Space is created, it needs to be populated with sample data, so that you can later run queries on this data via Tableau.

+**To populate the Space with data:**

+1. Download [this file](/download_files/sbp/xap-sql-demo.rar) and unpack it.
+1. Under the extracted "xap-sql-demo" folder, build the sample with `mvn clean install`.
+1. Execute the following command:

 	```bash
-    insightedge host run-agent --auto --gsc=2
-    ```
-1. To create a Space with the name `tableauSpace`:
-    ```bash
-    insightedge space deploy --partitions=2 tableauSpace
-    ```
-1. Populate the `tableauSpace` Space with data:

-	- [Download](/download_files/sbp/xap-sql-demo.rar) this file and unpack it
-	- Under the extracted "xap-sql-demo" folder, build the sample with `mvn clean install`
-	- Execute the following command:
-	```bash
 	java -jar target\xap-sql-demo.jar --space-url "jini://*/*/tableauSpace?locators=127.0.0.1" --lookup-group <DATA_GRID_LOOKUP_GROUP>
 	```

-	- Substitute the value `<DATA_GRID_LOOKUP_GROUP>` with appropriate value for your deployment. lookup-group is optional.
+1. Substitute the value `<DATA_GRID_LOOKUP_GROUP>` with the appropriate value for your deployment.
+A lookup-group is optional.
 1. View the objects in the Space to verify that the data populated as expected.

 	<img src="/attachment_files/sbp/tableau/xap_1.png" width=371" height="68" />

+### Adding the XAP JDBC Client JAR to the Classpath

+When connecting to the data grid, the ODBC-JDBC gateway runs the XAP JDBC custom driver.
+In order to make the driver visible to the ODBC-JDBC gateway, you have to create a special JAR file for use when configuring the gateway in Microsoft Windows.

+**To generate the XAP JDBC Client JAR:**

+1. Navigate to `${XAP_HOME}/insightedge/tools/jdbc`.
+1. Run the `build-xap-jdbc-client.cmd` script to create the file `xap-jdbc-client.jar`.

-## Setting Up the ODBC-JDBC Connection in Microsoft Windows
+## Setting Up the ODBC-JDBC Connection

-The Easysoft ODBC-JDBC gateway has been evaluated and certified for use with InsightEdge.
-Follow these instructions to set up the Easysoft ODBC-JDBC gateway, or use your preferred bridge implementation.
+Follow these instructions to download, install, and set up the Easysoft ODBC-JDBC gateway.

+{{%note%}}
+If you don't want to use the Easysoft ODBC-JDBC Gateway, you can run the demo using your preferred bridge implementation.
+{{%/note%}}

 ### Installing the Easysoft ODBC-JDBC Gateway